Book Review: The Perfect Girlfriend

 About The Author:

-I caught the travel bug after an early childhood spent abroad (Angola, Malawi, Zimbabwe, Belgium and Italy) and have worked as cabin crew for a major airline.
+Karen caught the travel bug after an early childhood spent abroad (Angola, Malawi, Zimbabwe, Belgium, and Italy) and has worked as cabin crew for a major airline.

-In 2006, my husband and I put down roots in Hampshire and four years ago, I gave up flying to raise our three sons and concentrate on my writing.
+In 2006, she and her husband put down roots in Hampshire.
+Four years ago, she gave up flying to raise their three sons and concentrate on her writing.

-Now that they are a little older, I’ve begun traveling again (as and when it’s possible) and enjoy exploring places through their fresh eyes.
+Now that they are a little older, she has begun traveling again (as and when it’s possible) and enjoys exploring places through their fresh eyes.